githubEdit

 The object detection model accuracy and detection ability may vary depending on a number of factors including mounting conditions such as height and angles to the roadway, different cameras and camera settings, and environmental conditions.

 The generalized model available in the base version works well at a variety of angles, but is particularly suited for an oblique angle that has a good side-view of objects as they pass through the frame.
-Frigate object filters have a variety of score and threshold parameters that may be set to be more effective with your deployment.
+Frigate object filtersarrow-up-right have a variety of score and threshold parameters that may be set to be more effective with your deployment.

 3. Configure Node-RED